JerryWestrick/Knowledge_Engineer/Documentation/Why Knowledge Engineer/Philosophy.md

 # Why Knowledge Engineer?
-What Problem Does it solve?
+What Problem Does it Address?

 ## LLMs and Short Attention Spans